ShivanS93/100-days-of-code/r1-log.md

 ### R1D12
 Working through https://automatetheboringstuff.com/.
 Completed chapter on csv and json, completed practice problems.
 Also, finished Lynda.com course on pandas, seaborn and matplotlib.

+### R1D13
+Working through https://automatetheboringstuff.com/.
+Going through time and datetime libraries.
+Working on a shopping list project as well.
+Was using RapidAPI.